usnistgov/teqp/doc/source/getting_started/index.rst

 teqp is a C++-based library with wrappers.
 It was written because implementing EOS (particularly working out the derivatives) is a painful , error-prone, and slow process.
 The advent of automatic differentiation makes the implementation of EOS as fast as hand-written derivatives, and much easier to implement without errors.

+There is a paper about teqp: https://doi.org/10.1021/acs.iecr.2c00237

-The documentation is based on the Python wrapper because it can be readily integrated with the documentation tools and can be auto-generated at documentation build time.
+The documentation is based on the Python wrapper because it can be readily integrated with the documentation tools (sphinx in this case) and can be auto-generated at documentation build time.

 Installation
 ------------